The Ultimate Direct Response Facebook Advertising Guide

 This approach can work well and produce good results.

-However, Facebook likes to play favorites and will at times place significant volume behind one Facebook Ad with minimal amount behind the other.
+However, Facebook likes to play favorites and will at times place significant volume behind one Facebook Ad with a minimal amount behind the other.

 When this happens, I have low confidence in the accuracy of the results given the lack of statistical significance.